PaycheckCalculatorOnline logo

 Medicare Tax: 1.45% With No Wage Cap

-The Medicare component of FICA is 1.45% of all wages, with no wage base ceiling.
-Unlike Social Security tax, Medicare applies to every dollar of wages earned — from the first paycheck to the last, regardless of total annual income.
+The Medicare component of FICA is 1.45% of all wages — with no wage base ceiling.
+Unlike Social Security tax, Medicare applies to every dollar of wages earned regardless of total annual income.
+There's no point in the year where Medicare withholding stops.

 Additional Medicare Tax: 0.9% for High Earners